positron-solutions/dslide/README.md

 See the section about bindings for context.
 Video play or other situations where the presentation might branch should be supported by overloading the behavior of `dslide-deck-start`.
 I think this command will turn into `dslide-deck-secondary` in the `dslide-mode-map`.

-### `dslide-goto`, starting from point
+### Starting From Point

-Since not many actions currently have implemented this very accurately, playing from point is likely not that accurate.
+Since not many actions currently have implemented `dslide-goto` very accurately, playing from point is likely not that accurate.
 Progress updating in the base buffer is also currently only at the slide level of granularity.

 ### Affiliated Buffers